-Tax shall not be deducted from any capital gains arising from the transfer of securities referred to in section 115AD, payable to a Foreign Institutional Investor.
-Similarly tax shall not be deducted if such income is exempt u/s 10(4D).
+- Tax shall not be deducted from any capital gains arising from the transfer of securities referred to in section 115AD, payable to a Foreign Institutional Investor.
+Similarly, tax shall not be deducted if such income is exempted u/s 10(4D). - Further, where DTAA agreement applies to the payee and if the payee has furnished a certificate referred to sec.
+90 or 90A, as the case may be, then, tax shall be deducted at the rate of 20% or at the rate provided in such agreement for such income, whichever is lower.

-OTHER PROVISIONS
+15.40 OTHER PROVISIONS